Primavera Sound announce stacked line-up for 2024

-Primavera Sound has announced the first wave of acts for its Barcelona 2024 line-up.
+Primavera Sound have announced the first wave of acts for the Barcelona 2024 line-up.

-Lana Del Rey, Pulp, The National, FKA Twigs, SZA, Troye Sivan and Charli XCX are among acts on the stacked line-up that was revealed in a teaser video Tuesday morning (November 21).
+Lana Del Rey, Pulp, The National, FKA Twigs, SZA, Disclosure, Justice, Mitski, Phoenix, PJ Harvey and Vampire Weekend are among headliners at the annual Spanish festival, which takes place from May 30 to June 1, 2024 at the Parc del Fòrum

-Also set to perform across the Spanish festival – which takes place from May 30 to June 1, 2024 – includes Ammarae, Arca, Bikini Kill, Deftones, Disclosure, Ethel Cain, Kim Petras, The Last Dinner Party, Mitski, Omar Apollo, Peggy Gou, Phoenix, PJ Harvey, Romy, Vampire Weekend and many more.
+Other acts on the huge 2024 bill include Troye Sivan, Charli XCX, Jai Paul Ammarae, Arca, Omar Apollo, Bikini Kill, Amyl And The Sniffers, Deftones, Ethel Cain, Kim Petras, Peggy Gou, Romy, The Last Dinner Party and many more.

 Fan sale tickets will be available to purchase from Thursday (November 23) 11 am CET via registration on the Primavera website until Wednesday (November 22) at 11:59pm CET.
-General on-sale tickets are available to purchase from Friday (November 24) at 11am CET from here.
+General on-sale tickets are then available to purchase from Friday (November 24) at 11am CET from here.

-Check out the full teaser video and line-up so far below.
+Check out the teaser video and full line-up so far below.

 To be played on repeat 🔁